TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/2) Structures & Materials/3) Fatigue & Creep/3) Aircraft Level Design Considerations for Fatigue/1) Airframe Design Considerations.md

 These are structured engineering practice to analyse potential causes of operational failure.
 ### Materials & Manufacturing
 ### Operational Environments
+Apply knock down factors repeatedly to obtain the actual strength of the material you can use in your design calculations.

 ### Detail Designs